apache/shardingsphere/docs/blog/content/material/solution.en.md

 - sharding-transaction-2pc:

-The parent module of two-stage commit transaction.
+The parent module of two-phases commit transaction.
 Currently only the sharding-transaction-xa module provides XA protocol support.
-In the future, more types of transactions based on two-phase commit will be introduced, such as: percolator, see:
+In the future, more types of transactions based on two-phase commit will be introduced, such as `percolator`, see:

 [https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36726.pdf]。